josueeduardo/snappy/README.md

 # Snappy #
-A tiny but powerful server for Java 8
+A tiny and powerful server for Java 8

 Features: